fahad19/firenze/README.md

 # Contributing

-* Fork each individual bug/fix/feature, please create a separate Issue/Pull Request.
+* For each individual bug/fix/feature, please create a separate Issue/Pull Request.
 * Make sure tests and inline documentation are written, and has good coverage.
 * Run `npm run docs` and commit the updated README.
 * Do not update the `dist` files.